microsoft/pai/README.md

 ## Why choose OpenPAI

-The platform incorporates the mature design that has a proven track record in Microsoft's large-scale production environment.
+The platform incorporates a mature design that has a proven track record in Microsoft's large-scale production environment.

 #### Support on-premises and easy to deploy

-OpenPAI is a full stack solution.
-OpenPAI not only supports on-premises, hybrid, or public Cloud deployment but also supports single-box deployment for trial users.
+OpenPAI is a full-stack solution.
+OpenPAI not only supports on-premises, hybrid, or public cloud deployment but also supports single-box deployment for trial users.

 #### Support popular AI frameworks and heterogeneous hardware